pedroalvesbatista/singularity-admindocs/installation.rst

 Overlay support
 ---------------

-Various features of Singularity, such as the ``--writable-tmpfs`` and ``--overlay``, options use the Linux ``overlay`` filesystem driver to construct a container root filesystem that combines files from different locations.
-Not all filesystems can be used with the ``overlay`` driver, so when containers are run from these filesystems some Singularity features may not be available.
+Various features of Apptainer, such as the ``--writable-tmpfs`` and ``--overlay``, options use the Linux ``overlay`` filesystem driver to construct a container root filesystem that combines files from different locations.
+Not all filesystems can be used with the ``overlay`` driver, so when containers are run from these filesystems some Apptainer features may not be available.

 Overlay support has two aspects:

   - ``lowerdir`` support for a filesystem allows a directory on that filesystem to act as the 'base' of a container.
-A filesystem must support overlay ``lowerdir`` for you be able to run a Singularity sandbox container on it, while using functionality such as ``--writable-tmpfs`` / ``--overlay``.
+A filesystem must support overlay ``lowerdir`` for you be able to run a Apptainer sandbox container on it, while using functionality such as ``--writable-tmpfs`` / ``--overlay``.
   - ``upperdir`` support for a filesystem allows a directory on that